Talking to the media about environmental illness (MCS or EHS)

 Commercial media also have to be mindful of not annoying potential advertisers.
 Just see how long it took for the mainstream press in the United States to talk about climate change and how little they criticize the pharmaceutical industry.

 All media need to simplify a story to make it easy to understand and brief enough that people do not lose interest.
 This is difficult to do for a complex issue such as environmental illness.
 They tend to pick a few obvious things to highlight and ignore the rest.
 If the person they interview has both MCS and EHS, they tend to just mention one or the other.
-If they use still pictures or video, they will tend to go with what is visual, such as respirators, aluminum-foiled walls and reading boxes.
+If they use still pictures or video, they will tend to go with what is visual, such as respirators, aluminum-foiled walls, RF meters and reading boxes.

 Commercial video and television tend to condense and simplify their stories more than public television.